secondo-database/secondo/Algebras/Mail/readme.txt

 and then choose the "No" Option.

 Then you have to modify two files
 /etc/postfix/main.cf  and /etc/postfix/sasl_passwd.

-If the later one does not exists, you have to create it.
+If the latter one does not exist, you need to create it.